 Boston College has continuously been ranked in the top 25 schools of education by the Princeton Review and U.S. News and World Report, so it’s no wonder it’s made this ranking as well.
 This school confers ten degrees in education.
 This school, which is located in Boston, Massachusetts, holds regional accreditation by the NEASC.

 Many of these programs were created for licensed teachers and their ambitions of getting an advanced degree.
 This is changing, however, and Boston College currents offers the Master of Art in Teaching for a variety of subjects.
 The MAT often leads to initial licensure.
+The range of credit hours for any of these programs varies between 30 to 60 credit hours of coursework, depending on the degree.
+All students take field practice and a final comprehensive exam.
+Sample courses include:

 Along with the various MEd, MST and MAT programs Boston College offers, there are specializations, certificates and endorsements that can be earned concurrently.
 Students can choose to specialize in Autism Spectrum Disorder or Assessment Literacy and Data Use for Educators or even get a certificate in Serving Exceptional Learners in Catholic Schools.
 These are optional, of course, but many students pursue the options as it’s a benefit to their resume.